 In a class action, there are a number of ways in which the case can proceed following an appeal judgment.
 This page will be updated when further information is available.

 On the 21st of November 2019 we welcomed the Court’s decision which found that Johnson & Johnson vaginal mesh and tape implants were not fit for purpose or of merchantable quality.
-Federal Court Judge Anna Katzmann also found that Johnson & Johnson and their manufacturers Ethicon Sàrl and Ethicon, Inc. were negligent and driven by “commercial opportunities”.
+Federal Court Judge Anna Katzmann also found that Johnson & Johnson and Ethicon Sàrl and Ethicon, Inc. were negligent and driven by “commercial opportunities”.

+The class action, which is the largest women’s health action in Australian history, was filed by Shine Lawyers on behalf of thousands of Australian women who have been left with life altering complications after receiving Johnson & Johnson vaginal mesh or tape implants.
 This has been part of a global health crisis involving these products, which have had a devastating impact on hundreds of thousands of women whose lives were put on hold as they endured chronic and debilitating pain.

 Shine Lawyers’ claim alleged that: